Policy & Advocacy

 • Strengthen food and nutrition support, including eliminating the barriers to food security for all families.

-• Support a definition of health that encompasses access to safe and healthy environments, including healthcare and affordable housing.
+• Support a definition of health that encompasses access to safe and healthy environments, healthcare, and affordable housing.

 Access and Quality: Families have access to affordable, high-quality early care and education.

-• Maintain critical pandemic-era improvements to the Child Care Assistance Program, which helps families afford child care and child care business owners stay open (CCAP).
+• Maintain current Child Care Assistance Program (CCAP) eligibility, which helps families afford child care and child care business owners stay open.

-• Ensure the continuation of the Kentucky Employee Child Care Assistance Partnership (ECCAP), including educating employers on the economic case for high-quality child care.
+• Support increased utilization of the Kentucky Employee Child Care Assistance Partnership (ECCAP), including educating employers on the economic benefits of high-quality child care.

-• Continue early childhood education scholarship programs to address dire child care educator shortages and unlock existing child care program capacity.
+• Workforce Study to address dire educator shortages and unlock existing child care program capacity.

 • Invest in the child care sector to increase quality and compete for talent.

-• Nurture and strengthen a diverse ecosystem of public and private providers.
+• Nurture and strengthen a diverse ecosystem of public and private early care and education providers, leveraging assets across the ecosystem, and promoting and supporting partnerships.

-• Ensure quality aligns with programming and curriculum that are culturally and linguistically welcoming and affirming.
+• Ensure quality measures for programming and curriculum are welcoming and supportive of all cultures, languages, and abilities.

-• Increase the money in family and caregiver pockets through equitable tax and financial vehicles.
+• Increase resources for families and caregivers through equitable tax and financial vehicles.

-Recent Wins: In the last two years, the Alliance alongside coalition partners has…
+Recent Wins: In the last several years, the Alliance alongside coalition partners has…

-• successfully advocated to improve Louisville’s zoning to make child care more accessible where families live and work. (learn more here)
+• successfully advocated to improve Louisville’s zoning to make child care more accessible where families live and work.
+Read about Louisville’s success with zoning reform in 2021.

 • secured passage of a Lead Safe Housing Ordinance in Louisville Metro Council to add protection for children in rental homes.

-• supported the passage of Kentucky’s new Employee Child Care Assistance Partnership (ECCAP), which matches employer benefits for child care tuition costs.
+• supported the passage of Kentucky’s new Employee Child Care Assistance Partnership (ECCAP).

 • secured more than $4.6M to support early care and education projects, from Louisville’s American Rescue Plan funds.